-Dutch ovens are amazing in their versatility and their wide range of uses.
+Dutch ovens are amazing in their versatility and wide range of uses.
 Since the 1700s, these iconic culinary tools have made their mark, and continue to do so.
 Everyone knows their amazing in-oven properties to create the perfect Coq au vin or casserole, but what about using your Dutch oven on the stovetop?

 If you are keen to start trying out your Dutch oven on top of your stove instead of in your oven, I have formulated some handy tips to get you started.